 Performance is an important aspect of this program and students will take part in at least two compulsory public performances over the course of the year.
 One performance focuses on a cabaret style ensemble production and the other presents a production with a through line and musical character journey.
 Rehearsal schedules outlining any after school and weekend commitments will be distributed for families to plan around these times.

 Throughout their time at the college, students may often be invited to perform for various community events.
-Music Theatre Song and Dance Master class extension programs are provided for all years and compliment the music theory acceleration delivery.
+Music Theatre Song and Dance Masterclass extension programs are provided for all years and compliment the accelerated delivery of music theory.

 Apply for entry into the Gifted and Talented Music Theatre Program here.